Functional Programming in Java, Second Edition

 - Keep Separate Conditions in Separate Filters

-- Provide Good Domain Specific Parameter Names
+- Provide Good Domain-Specific Parameter Names

 - Use Type Inference for Parameters

-- Avoid Side-Effects in Functional Pipeline
+- Side Effects in Functional Pipelines

 - Wrapping Up